magicdude4eva/HackerRank/README.md

 <p>
 Commented solutions to HackerRank's coding challenges.

+I am not your conventional "powerpoint" CTO: I code daily, contribute to opensource projects, am not scared of Java, Python, Bash, ElasticSearch, Linux ~ [I am also for hire](https://www.naschenweng.info/cv) .
+Connect with me on [LinkedIn](https://www.linkedin.com/in/gerdnaschenweng/) and [Xing](https://www.xing.com/profile/Gerd_Naschenweng/portfolio).
 </p>

 # Practice in Java